7 Best Affordable Pet Insurance Companies of 2026

 Health Issues

-Pets can suffer from arthritis, dental diseases, allergies, benign tumors, parasites, and ear infections and certain pets even be prone to these afflictions.
+Pets can suffer from arthritis, dental diseases, allergies, benign tumors, parasites, and ear infections, and certain pets can even be prone to these afflictions.

 But the biggest health problem that both cats and dogs face is obesity.
-Your pet may suffer from being overweight if you feed it too much, for example.
+For example, your pet may suffer from being overweight if you feed it too much.

-Unnecessary weight gain can lead to health issues such as heart and lung problems and arthritis, and it can also shorten your pet’s lifespan.
+Unnecessary weight gain can lead to health issues such as heart and lung problems and arthritis and shorten your pet’s lifespan.

 Environmental Factors